Note: This blog has been updated for the most current versions of the ECL IDE and ECL Watch as well as all the current play cluster information.

 If you are a first-time user who is curious to learn what HPCC Systems can do, or have been using our bare metal version for some time and would like to test drive our Cloud Native Platform, why not take a look using our play cluster.
-This first in a series of four blogs includes a number of useful takeaways, providing you with a step by step guide to using our play cluster with the ECL IDE or VS Code as well as ECL Watch.
+This blog includes a number of useful takeaways, providing you with a step by step guide to using the ECL IDE or VS Code as well as ECL Watch.

-Other blogs in this series are coming soon, focusing on:
+Future blogs in this series are in progress, focusing on:

 - Importing and working with new data